ramiomarouayache/RapidAsk/docs/1.Tutorials/build your own.md

 ---

-Congratulations!
-You've created a Lottie talking avatar.
+Congratulations!🎊 You've created a Lottie talking avatar.
 You can now use it as a CDN link, assets, or in any format required for your app.